Git2SemVer

 Git2SemVer is a Visual Studio and developer friendly Semantic Versioning framework for .NET solution and project versioning.
 It works the same with both Visual Studio and dotnet CLI builds.
 Every build, on both developer boxes and the build system, get traceable build numbering (no commit counting).

-This tool is best for suited teams that:
+This tool is for teams that:

-- Wants true Semantic Versioning.
+- Can benefit from true Semantic Versioning.

 - Uses Conventional Commits to automatically generate change logs.